 Most people would probably say, “Hey, the person didn’t answer the phone on the first try, or second try.
 It’s a bad lead.
 Right?”
 We hear that a lot, that it’s a bad lead.
 Whereas we think people should take into consideration the percentages and see that most of the people that contact you are not going to make a purchase decision in the next few hours.
 You should treat them as an opportunity to make a sale over a longer period of time and not forget about them.

-This not converting prospects really needs to be separated from the not engaging with the prospects.
-Now, converting the prospects typically will apply more directly to eCommerce brands and subscription services.
+Converting the prospects typically applies more directly to eCommerce brands and subscription services.
 However, it can apply to any other companies selling any product, whether it’s online or not.

 Through this customer journey process, we’ve already acquired the lead through whatever source, whether that’s an ad or organically or through Facebook posts.
 We’ve acquired the lead through a pop-up now that they’ve been on the website or through the chat, we’ve put them into a CRM or some sort of database, now we’re emailing them, and then what?
 It’s time to close the deal.